lomen-org/llm-benchmarks/README.md

 # LLM Benchmarker SDK

-A Python SDK for benchmarking Large Language Model (LLM) responses, supporting both single prompts and multi-turn conversations with automated evaluation using another LLM.
+A Python SDK for benchmarking Large Language Model (LLM) responses, supporting both single prompts and multi-turn conversations, with automated evaluation using another LLM.

 ## Features

-- Run benchmarks against any LLM API endpoint compatible with the OpenAI Chat Completions format.
+- Run benchmarks against any LLM API endpoint that is compatible with the OpenAI Chat Completions format.
 - Supports both single-turn prompts and multi-turn conversations.
 - Evaluates LLM responses based on semantic similarity to expected answers (if provided) or self-evaluation using a separate evaluator LLM (e.g., GPT-4).
 - Calculates performance metrics like average score and latency.